EltonRuan/apipokemon/README.md

 ---

-### **Considerações Finais**
+### **Final Considerations**
-A API Pokémon foi criada para treinar habilidades práticas em desenvolvimento de APIs RESTful e gerenciamento de dados. 🚀
+The Pokémon API was created to train practical skills in RESTful API development and data management. 🚀

+---